tepsukka/vuex-oidc-wiki/Home.md

 ```

-Check out documentation for oidc-client to see all options: https://github.com/IdentityModel/oidc-client-js/wiki
+Check out [documentation for oidc-client](https://github.com/IdentityModel/oidc-client-js/wiki) to see all options

 A note on the settings: oidc-client uses snake_case for some options and camelCase for others.
 With vuex-oidc you can use camelCase for all of the options.
 Or if you want you can use snake_case for the ones that are snake_cased in oidc-client (e.g. redirect_uri).